Ayatisonkar/Visinpair/README.md

 It's an Android Application to help Visually impaired people.
 Visually Impaired are those people who have vision impairment or vision loss.
 Problems faced by visually impaired in performing daily activities are in great number.
-They also face a lot of difficulties in monetary transactions.
+They also face a lot of difficulties in the monetary transactions.
 They are unable to recognize the paper currencies due to similarity of paper texture and size between different categories and face problem in reading the text as well.
 This app helps visually impaired patients to recognize and detect money as well as read the text written in the objects